Sabrina4455/Sabrina4455Tutorial/page2.md

-# Vector V.S.
-Bitmapped Images
+# Vector vs bitmapped images

 Unlike vector images, bitmapped images are made up of pixels.
 When a bitmapped image is resized, it loses quality.
 This will make the resolution of the image look fuzzy since it’s not created from a mathematical equation like a vector image.
 Vector images are resolution independent and provide high resolution results.